The Reef Restoration and Adaptation Program brings together Australia’s leading experts to help preserve and restore the Great Barrier Reef.

 Rising to the challenge

-The challenge to find solutions to help the Reef recover and adapt to the changing environment is enormous.
+The challenge to find solutions to help the Reef resist, recover from and adapt to the changing environment is enormous.

 To address it, the Australian Government provided $6M for the concept feasibility phase of the Reef Restoration and Adaptation Program (RRAP), a long-term research project to investigate the best science and technology options to help the Great Barrier Reef resist, repair and recover.

 Globally, reefs are under threat.
-Rising ocean temperatures saw mass coral bleaching on the northern and central Great Barrier Reef in 2016 and 2017, which has been compounded by cyclones and outbreaks of the coral-eating crown-of-thorns starfish.
+Rising ocean temperatures saw mass coral bleaching on the northern and central Great Barrier Reef in 2016 and 2017.
+This damage has been compounded by cyclones and outbreaks of the coral-eating crown-of-thorns starfish.

 The frequency and severity of bleaching events is predicted to increase in line with climate change predictions.